pschatzmann/arduino-audio-tools/README.md

 - [streams-generator-dac](/examples/streams-generator-dac) Output of generated sound on ESP32 internal DAC via I2S
 - [streams-generator-a2dp](/examples/streams-generator-a2dp) Output of generated sound on Bluetooth Speaker using A2DP
 - [streams-adc-serial](/examples/streams-adc-serial) Displaying input from analog microphone on the Serial Plotter
+- [streams-memory_wav-serial](/examples/streams-memory_wav-serial) Decoding of WAV from Flash memory and display on the Serial Plotter
+- [streams-generator-webserver_wav](/examples/streams-generator-webserver_wav) Encoding of WAV from generated sound returned via Webserver

 And some more useful examples: